 The three appointments in 1476–77 of Wrangwish as Mayor, Lancaster as Common Clerk, and Metcalfe as City Recorder certainly have the appearance of a political coup, backed up by a tremendous show of force by Richard of Gloucester and achieved through the removal of civic officials whose loyalties lay elsewhere.
 This was probably the reason that William Holbeck, who in the early 1470s had served on more than one occasion as Mayor, felt in fear of his life in 1476–77 at the moment when he was also removed by Wrangwish from his position as a senior alderman and respected member of the Mayor’s council?
 Other councillors punished for non-attendance may similarly have been political opponents.
 Even the reorganisation of the Corpus Christi drama may be associated with Richard’s influence.
 As we have seen the cycle was extended to incorporate a greater focus on the Virgin Mary, a saint for whom Richard had a special personal devotion, while the development of ceremonial that was more allusive and symbolic and less feudal in character would be broadly comparable to contemporary developments in royal patronage of similar provincial urban processions in France.
 Indeed, the Ricardian coup of 1476-7 was so successful that Richard’s men remained in power into the 1480s when Wrangwish and Lancaster were each elected as Mayor during Richard III’s short reign (Wrangwish in 1484 and Lancaster in 1485) and were also joined by new Ricardians, such as the town clerk John Harrington, a Cambridge graduate appointed as Common Clerk in 1484 who was granted a generous royal pension by Richard of £20 per year.
 It was most likely Harrington who composed the emotional phrases recording the death of Richard III at Bosworth and had them copied into the House Book, or more strictly the Mayor’s book, that of his colleague Mayor Nicholas Lancaster.

 This core of Ricardian supporters can hardly be said to be representative of the City of York as a whole.
 Some 30 years ago, David Palliser wrote that they were but one faction in the City and through the reconstruction of this Ricardian coup staged in 1476-7 we can now emphatically reemphasize that point.
 It is clear that Wrangwish and his associates were indeed but one faction among possible contenders for both elected and paid civic posts and that the whole period was characterized by pronounced popular argument and debate about the proper course of civic government in York.
 The agenda of this popular politics was not only shaped by court politics, there were major economic and social factors in play too, but it was almost certainly inflamed by them.
 Popular dissent, criticism of civic officials, and pressure for civic reform helped produce a culture of civic governance which increasingly looked for ways in which it could informally regulate and record political speech and political opinion through the use of spies and reporters (on dissidents), through the rearrangement and design of civic buildings, and through tightening up control of the conduct of civic officials and the performance of civic ceremonial by those whom the Mayor and his hand-picked officials regarded as ‘sufficient’.
 It was in this climate of political intrigue and developing cultures of surveillance and propaganda that the performance texts of the Corpus Christi drama were produced and extended to incorporate a greater focus on the Virgin Mary.

+Legacies.